Important information on SNAP changes for Able-Bodied Adults without Dependents

 • Exempt from the general SNAP work requirements under section 6(d) of the Food Stamp Act.

-A household member can avoid SNAP case closure by complying with the work requirements as quickly as possible; providing the appropriate verification to your caseworker; or contacting your SNAP caseworker if you think that you are exempt from the work requirement.
+A household member can avoid losing SNAP eligibility by complying with the work requirements and providing the appropriate verification to your caseworker.
+If you think that you are exempt from the work requirement, you can contact your SNAP caseworker or provide the appropriate verification.

 An individual may regain eligibility at any time by meeting the ABAWD SNAP work requirement for 30 consecutive days or by meeting an exemption from ABAWD work requirements.

-New time limit for ABAWD will begin January 1, 2022 to December 31, 2024.
-The new time limit will allow ABAWDs that have previously exhausted their 3 months to be potentially eligible for 3 months over the new 3 year period.
+The new time limit for ABAWD will begin January 1, 2025, to December 31, 2027.
+The new time limit will allow ABAWDs that have previously exhausted their 3 months, to be potentially eligible for 3 months over the new 3-year period.

 ABAWDs can only get SNAP for 3 months over 3 years or 36 months if they do not meet the necessary SNAP work requirements.
 The three months are cumulative, so participants can use an individual month at different times throughout the 36 months.
-To be eligible beyond the 3 months, an ABAWD must work at least 20 hours per week, volunteer with a reputable organization at least 20 hours per week, or participate in qualifying education and training activities at least 20 hours per week, such as the SNAP Employment and Training program provided by the Tennessee Department of Labor & Workforce Development.
+To be eligible beyond the 3 months, ABAWD must work or volunteer at least 20 hours per week or participate in qualifying training program at least 20 hours per week, such as the SNAP Employment and Training program provided by the Tennessee Department of Labor & Workforce Development.

 Employment Opportunities